gnachman/iTerm2/api/library/python/iterm2/docs/examples/index.rst

 :doc:`stty` - Demonstrates watching for a variable to change in all sessions and sending text in response.

+:doc:`app_tab_color` - Demonstrates watching for changes in the current foreground job.
+Updates the tab color as a function of the current command.

 ----

 **Profiles and Color Presets**